etermind/alex/README.md

         target: '_blank'
 ```

-A `config.yaml` is composed of 3 sections:
+A `config.yml` is composed of 3 sections:

-- `title` which is the title of your website (often used in the `title` tag).
 - `config` which allow you to define all supported languages for your website, the default language and the meta information
 - `menu` which defines the main menu of your website.
-- `theme` which defines variables specific to the used theme.
+- `theme` which defines variables specific to the theme you are using.
 This is optional.

 #### Config section